ydirson/generals-familiar/README.md

 * specify armies to load using their ID (extracted from "share as link" in Army Forge).
 Some examples are provided in the landing page.
-* display unit-relevant special rules in unit details
+* display unit-relevant common- and army-rules in unit details

 ### Plans and ideas for the future

 * essential
   * let users select their own armies from a UI, let them paste the full URL provided by "share as link"
-  * get text for standard special-rules
   * support combined/joined units
   * show spells when needed
 * QoL